-The findings suggest that the large impact on two-year degree attainment is maintained (and even grows slightly) when looking at the time period between four and six years after 12th grade.
-In contrast, the control group appears to be catching up relative to four-year attainment with the significant impact at four years essentially disappearing when students are six years out.
-There is, however, an advantage to students completing their degree more quickly-it may end up costing students and taxpayers less, and students may be able to more quickly find employment.
-Indeed, one of the goals of the early college is to streamline the high school and college experiences, so that students require less time to graduate and can enter the workforce more rapidly.
+able to more quickly find employment.
+Indeed, one of the goals of the early college is to streamline the high school and college experiences so that students require less time to graduate and can enter the workforce more rapidly.
 As a result, we looked at the time it took students in both treatment and control groups to earn a degree.
-Figure 1 shows both the impact estimates and the timing of two-year and four-year degree acquisition by the treatment and control students, respectively.
-These figures not only show that a larger number of treatment students have obtained two- and four-year degrees than control students (which is consistent with the positive impact estimates shown in Table 4), but they also indicate that treatment students obtained their degrees at a faster pace than control students.
-Our analyses found that treatment students who earned an associate degree did so approximately two years earlier than the control students.
+Figure 1 shows both the impact estimates and the timing of 2- and 4-year degree acquisition by the treatment and control students, respectively.
+These figures not only show that a larger number of treatment students have obtained 2- and 4-year degrees than control students (which is consistent with the positive impact estimates shown in Table 4), but they also indicate that treatment students obtained their degrees at a faster pace than control students.
+Our analyses found that treatment students who earned an associate degree did so approximately 2 years earlier than the control students.
 Treatment students who earned a bachelor's degree did so approximately half a year earlier than control students.